sb-ai-lab/LightAutoML/README.md

 pip install -U lightautoml

 # For partial installation use corresponding option
-# Extra dependecies: [nlp, cv, report] or use 'all' to install all dependecies
+# Extra dependencies: [nlp, cv, report] or use 'all' to install all dependencies
 pip install -U lightautoml[nlp]
 ```